daisukelab/ml-sound-classifier/README.md

 This sets duration of audio conversion and following prediction.
 This set count(s) of audio capture, 1 means audio conversion and prediction happens with each audio capture.
 If it is 2, once of prediction per twice of audio captures.
 Responce will also be quicker if you set smaller like 1, but usually prediction takes time and you might need to set this bigger if it's not so powerful.

-MacBookPro 4 core CPU is OK with 1.
+On my MacBookPro with 4 core CPU, 1 is fine.

 ### `conf['pred_ensembles']`